dadevmate/dadevmate/README.md

 to test new frameworks, or simple apps I make to pass time.
 Check out some of my apps on the Apple App Store as well.

+I'm also currently learning AI and Machine learning.
+You can check out those projects here too!

 To find out more, visit https://nethan.tech

 <html>